wregab/electrum-server/README.md

-Electrum-server for the Electrum client
+LTCLectrum-server for the LTLectrum client
 =========================================

+This is litecoin port of Electrum server
-  * Author: thomasv@bitcointalk
+  * Electrum author: thomasv@bitcointalk
+  * Litecoin port author: nza@litecointalk
   * Language: Python

 Features
 --------

-  * The server uses a bitcoind and a leveldb backend.
+  * The server uses a litecoind and a leveldb backend.
   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.
-  * The server knows which set of Bitcoin addresses belong to the same wallet, which might raise concerns about anonymity.
+  * The server knows which set of Litecoin addresses belong to the same wallet, which might raise concerns about anonymity.
 However, it should be possible to write clients capable of using several servers.